 Stone & coal interests

-The group has made loans to certain Indonesian companies with interests in respect of stone deposits and 2 coal mining concessions, all of which are located in East Kalimantan in Indonesia.
+The group has made loans to certain Indonesian companies with interests in stone deposits and 2 coal mining concessions, all of which are located in East Kalimantan in Indonesia.

-The stone interests are of more significance than coal and are complementary to the group’s plantation interests.
-The group’s agricultural operations can utilise significant quantities of crushed stone for building and infrastructure programmes.
-In addition, stone offtake arrangements have been negotiated with a neighbouring company for its road building project.
+Stone interests are complementary to the group’s plantation interests because quarried stone represents a valuable resource for buildings and for improving the durability of infrastructure.
+In addition, stone offtake arrangements have been agreed with a neighbouring coal company to build a hauling road through the group’s estates.
 Looking further ahead, local civil works for government projects in East Kalimantan are likely to require large quantities of crushed stone.